abeerarb/ETL-with-airflow/README.md

 # ETL-with-airflow

+Datawarehouse project that fetch data # daily # from Mongodb collections and APIs update the elasticsearch with the new data, apply dwh management algorithm intransform and load the data to the datawarehouse

 A new docker image build for airflow with some needed python dependcies work on airflow :
 Data extracted from apis